racecraftr/UselessJava/days/Day070/README.markdown

 ## Day 70: Bars
-Generates bars similar to that you find in EDM music showcases.
+Program that generates bars similar to that you find in EDM music showcases.
 ```text
 20
 ███████